ALiiCE: Evaluating Positional Fine-grained Citation Generation: ALiiCE: Automatic LLMs' Positional Fine-grained Citation Evaluation

 \subsection{Dependency Tree}

-Dependency tree is a hierarchical representation of the grammatical structure of a sentence, showing how words rely on each other ~\citep{culotta-sorensen-2004-dependency}, and is more concise compared with the hierarchical syntax tree based on operators.
+Dependency trees are hierarchical representations of the grammatical structure of a sentence, showing how words rely on each other ~\citep{culotta-sorensen-2004-dependency}, and is more concise compared with the hierarchical syntax tree based on operators.
 In a dependency tree, a subtree can represent a phrase or clause that depends on its root, which is highly suitable for atomic claims extraction.
 Thus in ALiiCE, we employ dependency trees to represent sentences in $\mathcal{R}$ for subsequent parsing stage.

 For simplicity, we assume that the nodes in the dependency tree are all words.
 To extract atomic claim based on the position of the $\mathcal{C}_i$ in the original sentence, we find a matching node in the tree for each $\mathcal{C}_i$, as shown in the lower left part of Figure \ref{fig:framework}.
 In this paper, we refer to the node with citation marks attached as the citation node.